tytydraco/yessleep/out/The_Windmill_People_Part_I.md

 I swear, if that idiot passed out mid-WrestleMania with a beer in one hand and a corndog in the other...

 I was about to say screw it and walk home when a black Kia rolled up.
 Out stepped this big guy, late 40s maybe, with colorful tattoo sleeves, like he got drunk at a biker bar and told the artist, “Surprise me.”

-It was late.
-The moon was full and the lot was dead quiet.
-I leaned against my '98 Cavalier, smoking my third cigarette while waiting for Johnny to bring jumper cables.
-He lived ten minutes away.

-It had been two hours.

-I checked my phone again.
-Nothing.

-I swear, if that idiot passed out mid-WrestleMania with a beer in one hand and a corndog in the other...

-I was about to say screw it and walk home when a black Kia rolled up.
-Out stepped this big guy, late 40s maybe, with colorful tattoo sleeves, like he got drunk at a biker bar and told the artist, “Surprise me.”